Understanding the Standards

 The 11 Child Safe Standards are listed below.
 Organisations who are required to comply with the Standards need to implement all aspects of the 11 Standards.

 Each of the Standards is expressed as a statement of an expected outcome that organisations must achieve.
-The new Standards also include minimum requirements, to provide more clarity for your organisation about what you need to do.
+The Standards also include minimum requirements, to provide more clarity for your organisation about what you need to do.

 For each Standard, we have provided a list of documents and actions that will show that your organisation is meeting these minimum requirements.
 We call these compliance indicators.